 Kafue National Park

-Zambia’s largest national park, it has also remained relatively undeveloped until fairly recently.
+Zambia’s largest national park, the Kafue has also remained relatively undeveloped until fairly recently.
 The park suffered from lack of management and resources in the 70s and 80s, but over recent years new investment has allowed this raw and diverse slice of Africa to recover rapidly.

-Most of the park lies in the Central Zambezian Miombo woodland eco region, characterised by savannah grasslands and Miombo trees species growing thickly in patches, with a few small dambos (grasslands which become marshy in the rainy season) interspersed among them.
+Most of the Kafue National Park lies in the Central Zambezian Miombo woodland eco region, characterised by savannah grasslands and Miombo trees species growing thickly in patches, with a few small dambos (grasslands which become marshy in the rainy season) interspersed among them.

 In the south there are stony hills and rocky outcrops where the more sparse Terminalia and Mopane woodland eco region take over; Mopane trees are more adapted to hotter drier condtions and replace the Miombo.